-When faculty members post the grades of students, the grades should be identified by code and not by the names of the students.
+When faculty members need to post the grades of students, the grades should be identified by code unique to the students in the class and not by the names of the students or other recognizable identifiers.
 Student social security numbers or portions thereof may not be used.